 If you cannot get in touch with your doctor or if your symptoms worsen, it’s better to go to the ER than not go.
 Everyone is delighted when it turns out to be something minor, but if the worst happens, you’ll be in the right place.

-At Family First ER in Baytown, our medical professionals won’t treat you like a hassle or an inconvenience.
+At Family First ER, our medical professionals won’t treat you like a hassle or an inconvenience.
 We will take care of you like a family member who is in pain and needs help.
 We have the qualified staff that will ensure you get the care and attention you deserve.
-Contact us with any questions or concerns.